mattrussi/gitlab-com-runbooks/incidents/production_change_locks.md

 3. Add a CR ([see example](https://gitlab.com/gitlab-com/gl-infra/production/-/issues/18551)) that will block deployments and feature flags.
    1. On the CR, notify the release managers who will be on duty during this period.
    2. If needed, get advance written confirmation on the CR issue in a comment as to who has permission to approve exempt changes during the PCL.

+In case of the need to deploy or execute Post Deployment Migrations during a PCL, Release Managers will open a CR (examples: [deployment CR](https://gitlab.com/gitlab-com/gl-infra/production/-/issues/17150), [PDM CR](https://gitlab.com/gitlab-com/gl-infra/production/-/issues/17152)) to track the deployment.
+SRE On Call approval, Sr. Director+ of Infrastructure (or designated) is needed for each deployment CR.
+More details in [Release Docs](https://gitlab.com/gitlab-org/release/docs/-/blob/master/release_manager/pcl-guide.md)
 When these are merged:

 1. Put a message in the `#cto` Slack channel that the PCL is in place and cross post this to the other relevant Slack channels.